LeroySteele/Discord-Bot---Node.js-for_SubsequentRP/README.md

 -https://discloudbot.com/

 Steps:

--Pull these files from Githun\n
+-Pull these files from Githun

 -Open CMD and /cd into the file.
 Then download all the npm packages using these commands npm i discord.js npm i -D dotenv